tusharsadhwani/blog/src/pages/post/descriptors.md

 ## `@staticmethod`

-`staticmethod` is comaratively simple: It just makes a class method which doesn't require a `self` parameter.
+`staticmethod` is comparatively simple: It just makes a class method which doesn't require a `self` parameter.

 This is actually fairly easy to implement as a regular decorator function too: